nightscout/trio-docs/docs/usage/features/bolus-calculator.md

 ### Carbs on Board Adjustment

 The previous step took into account the insulin you already have in your system.
-Most likely, some of that insulin is to counter carbs on board.
-This step will add the insulin needed for both the carbs already on board and the new carbs you just entered.
-This allows Trio to prevent over-correcting for new carbs just in case your absorption or last bolus calculation has adjusted since it was administered.
+This next step will add the insulin needed for both the carbs already on board and the new carbs you just entered, which serves to negate any IOB that was due to previous meals (COB).

 Let's look at how Trio addresses times when there are carbs on board and times when there are no carbs on board:

 ??? question "**Without COB**: Bill currently has no carbs on board (COB), but he is entering 50g into the bolus calculator.
-How much insulin does he need to counter both the existing and new carbs in his system?"
+His current carb ratio (CR) is 10 g/U. How much insulin does he need to counter both the existing and new carbs in his system?"

     ??? info "Here is the formula you will need:"